(South American Blastomycosis)

 Paracoccidioidomycosis is progressive mycosis of the lungs, skin, mucous membranes, lymph nodes, and internal organs caused by Paracoccidioides brasiliensis.
 Symptoms are skin ulcers, adenitis, and pain due to abdominal organ involvement.
 Diagnosis is clinical and microscopic, confirmed by culture.
 Treatment is with azoles (eg, itraconazole), amphotericin B, or sulfonamides.

-Most people who inhale conidia of P. brasiliensis do not become ill; illness, if it occurs, usually manifests as acute pneumonia, which may spontaneously resolve.
+Most people who inhale conidia of P. brasiliensis develop an asymptomatic pulmonary infection and do not become ill; illness, if it occurs, usually manifests as acute pneumonia, which may spontaneously resolve.
 Clinically apparent infections can become chronic and progressive but are not usually fatal.
 There are 3 patterns:

 Mucocutaneous: Infections most often involve the face, especially at the nasal and oral mucocutaneous borders.
 Yeasts are usually abundantly present within pinpoint lesions throughout granular bases of slowly expanding ulcers.
 Regional lymph nodes enlarge, become necrotic, and discharge necrotic material through the skin.